MichaelHWatkins/MealPrep.Solution/README.md

 * 1:14 - 1:27 Found a new bug, working on it now.
 * 1:27 - 2:03 Continuing to research the bug!
 * 2:03 - 2:55 Fixed the bug.
+* 4:00 - 4:30 Created a color scheme for the website!